-‘Deadpool 2’ Movie News: Colossus and Negasonic Teenage Warhead To Return, Joining The X-Men Character Cable In Sequel To Ryan Renyolds’ Breakout Hit ‘Deadpool’
+‘Deadpool 2’ Movie News: Colossus And Negasonic Teenage Warhead To Return, Joining The ‘X-Men’ Character Cable In Sequel To Ryan Reynolds’ Breakout Hit ‘Deadpool’

 The latest news for the Deadpool 2 movie is that both Colossus and Negasonic Teenage Warhead will be returning for the sequel to the 2016 breakout hit Deadpool.
-We already knew that – along with Ryan Reynolds reprising his role as the “Merc with a Mouth” – we would be seeing the gun toting, time traveling mutant Cable in this one as well.
+We already knew that – along with Ryan Reynolds reprising his role as the “Merc with a Mouth” – we would be seeing the gun-toting, time-traveling mutant Cable in this one as well.
 But the return of Colossus and Negasonic Teenage Warhead – even for a cameo – will add an extra level of awesome.

 Colossus and Negasonic Teenage Warhead